adwise-fiu/Level-Site-PPDT/README.md

 ppdt-level-site-10-deploy-67b7c5689b-rkl6r   1/1     Running     1 (2m39s ago)   16h
 ```

 It does take time for the level-site to be able to accept connections.
-Run the following command on a level-site,
+Run the following command on the first level-site,
 and wait for an output in standard output saying `Ready to accept connections at: 9000`.
-Set `<LEVEL-SITE-POD-NAME>`
-to one of the pod names from the output, e. g. `ppdt-level-site-01-deploy-7dbf5b4cdd-wz6q7`.
+Use CTRL+C to exit the pod.

-    kubectl logs -f <LEVEL-SITE-POD-NAME>
+    kubectl logs -f $(kubectl get pod -l "pod=ppdt-level-site-01-deploy" -o name)

-After verifying that all the pods are running properly, the next step is to
+After verifying that the level-sites are ready, the next step is to
 start the server site.
 To do this, run the following command.

     kubectl apply -f k8/server_site

-To verify that the server site is ready, use the following commands to confirm the server_site is _running_
+To verify that the server site is ready, use the following command to confirm the server_site is _running_
-and check the logs to confirm we see `Server-site ready to get public keys from client-site` so we can run the client.
+and check the logs to confirm we see `Server ready to get public keys from client-site` so we can exit and run the client.

-    kubectl get pods
-    kubectl logs -f <SERVER-SITE-POD-NAME>
+    kubectl logs -f $(kubectl get pod -l job-name=ppdt-server-deploy -o name)

-After the server site is ready we are ready to run the client.
-To run the client, simply run the following command.
+To run the client, simply run the following commands to start the client and run an evaluation,
-To run a classification, you need to pass a command to the client too.
+you would point values to something like `/data/hypothyroid.values`

     kubectl apply -f k8/client
-    kubectl exec <CLIENT-SITE-POD> -- bash -c "gradle run -PchooseRole=weka.finito.client --args <VALUES-FILE>"
+    kubectl exec -i -t $(kubectl get pod -l "pod=ppdt-client-deploy" -o name) -- bash -c "gradle run -PchooseRole=weka.finito.client --args <VALUES-FILE>"

 To get the results, access the logs as described in the previous steps for both the client and level-sites.